bepisdev/git-ignores/README.md

    $ git-ignores --help
    ```

-## Future Enhancements

-- **Man-Page Integration**:
-  Currently, calling `git ignores --help` returns an error as Git tries to load a man page.
-A future update will include a dedicated man-page for seamless help access.

 ## Contributing

 Contributions to `git-ignores` are welcome!
 Whether it's bug fixes, feature enhancements, or documentation improvements, feel free to submit pull requests.